SEAL-Embedded/sigtekx/cpp/benchmarks/README.md

 **Note:** `ionoc` automatically creates the `artifacts\profiling` directory, so this error should not occur when using the CLI.

-If you're running nsys/ncu directly (not through `ionoc`) and see "No such file or directory":
+If you're running benchmark_engine.exe directly (not through `ionoc`) and encounter path issues:

 ```powershell
 # Solution: Use ionoc instead (recommended)